DNS Server – A detailed introduction

 Authoritative and Non Authoritative DNS

-A authoritative DNS server for a domain is a server that contains the writable copy of zone file.
-This is maintained by the original owner of domain.
-Where as a non authoritative DNS is one that goes to the authoritative server to get answer of any DNS related to the domain.
-For more details and better understanding check our post Authoritative vs Non Authoritative DNS Server on this topic.
+A authoritative DNS server for a domain is a server that contains the original writable copy of zone file.
+This is maintained by the domain owner itself.
+DNS owner creates, modify and delete the resource records on authoritative DNS servers.
+Where as a non authoritative DNS is one that goes to the authoritative server to resolve the domain related queries and serve the end users.
+Non authoritative DNS are usually maintained by ISP (Internet Service Providers).
+For more details and better understanding check our post Authoritative vs Non Authoritative DNS Server.

 DNS Conditional Forwarding